 Statewide Solid Waste Management Plan

-Under Act 1376 of 2001, ADEQ is charged with developing a new comprehensive statewide solid waste management plan every 10 years and establishing minimum requirements for the development of new plans by the state's 18 regional solid waste management boards.
+Under Act 1376 of 2001, DEQ is charged with developing a new comprehensive statewide solid waste management plan every 10 years and establishing minimum requirements for the development of new plans by the state's 18 regional solid waste management boards.
 Volunteers from business, industry, education, and local governments worked with the department to produce the which outlines strategies for solid waste management for the next decade.

 In 2018, the state's regional solid waste management districts updated their needs assessment documents to provide information about the origin and destination of their waste and their management resources and deficiencies.
 Such information is a critical component of the state management plan.